 - 1 tablespoon nigella seeds

-Add the warm water and combine lightly with a fork.
-Next, add the milk and do the same.
+Add the warm water and milk, and combine lightly with a fork.

-Add the softened butter or margarine and olive oil and combine.
-Lastly, add the sugar and salt.
+Add the softened butter or margarine and olive oil and combine, as well as the sugar and salt.

-Now it’s time to knead the dough.
+Knead the dough.
+You can knead with a mixer or by hand.
 If you are using a mixer, process the dough for about 10 minutes using the dough kneading hook.
 If you choose to knead by hand, knead the dough in the bowl for 15 minutes.

-Transfer the dough to a warm place.
-Cover it with a damp cloth and let it rise for about two hours.
+Transfer the dough to a plate or bowl, cover with a damp cloth and set aside in a warm place.
+Allow to rise for about two hours.

 After two hours, the dough should be about double in size.
 Remove the cloth and turn it out onto a floured surface.
 Divide the dough into two pieces with a dough cutter or sharp carving knife.

 Shape your 2 pide loaves using your fingers.
 Make each loaf flat and either oval or round, about 1/2 inch thick.

 Place each loaf on a metal baking tray sprinkled with flour.